Castle Rock, Western Australia

+Castle Rock is a tourist attraction in the Porongurup Range in the Great Southern region of Western Australia, and is renowned for its fauna and flora.

+Description

-There is a walk trail to the summit which offers 360 degree views, 570 m above sea level from a lookout known as the Granite Skywalk.
-The walk also takes in the unusual 'Balancing Rock', a 6 m granite boulder which reportedly weighs around 186 t yet rests on a base just 1.21 m2.
+There is a walk trail called Castle Rock Walk Trail to the summit that offers 360 degree views, from a lookout known as Granite Skywalk.
+The trail also takes in the unusual Balancing Rock, a 6 m granite boulder that reportedly weighs around 186 t yet rests on a base of just 1.21 m2.

-The man made Skywalk was refurbish and reopened in 2012.
-The much needed refurbishment allows for a greater viewing experience and accommodates for more pedestrians to on the main platform.
-There is a lower platform that is accessible for those that are less able to climb the steep caged ladder.
+Granite Skywalk was refurbished and reopened in 2012, allowing for a greater viewing experience and accommodating more pedestrians on it.
+A lower platform is accessible for those that are less able to climb to, and then ascend, the steep, caged, ladder to Granite Skywalk.

+The rock formation was once named Alfred's Castle by Alfred Meadows Gillam.

 A winery located on the eastern slopes of the range is named after this landmark.